AdobeDocs/commerce-learn.en/help/io-events/2-4-6-installation.md

 # Adobe Commerce 2.4.6 Installation

 Learn how to install several new modules in Adobe Commerce using composer for version 2.4.6.
-Additional documentation found at [Adobe I/O Events for Adobe Commerce Overview](https://developer.adobe.com/commerce/events/get-started/){target="_blank"}
+Additional documentation found at [Install Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/installation/){target="_blank"}.

 ## Who is this video for?

 * Developers new to Adobe Commerce and Adobe Developer App Builder using I/O Events.

-## Video content {#video-content}
+## Video content (#video-content)

 * Enabling the 3 required modules using composer
 * Commands to run for on premise hosting